H.R.2107 - Department of the Interior and Related Agencies Appropriations Act, 1998105th Congress (1997-1998)

 Title IV: Environmental Improvement and Restoration Fund

-Title V: Priority Land Acquisitions, Land Exchanges,
+Title V: Priority Land Acquisitions, Land Exchanges, and

 Title VI: Forest Resources Conservation and Shortage Relief